 6. Chairman

-In the absence of the Commissioner and of the deputy of the Commissioner the members present at any meeting may elect one of their number to preside at that meeting.
+In the absence of the CEO and of the deputy of the CEO the members present at any meeting may elect one of their number to preside at that meeting.

+[Clause 6 amended by No. 28 of 2006 s.
+349.]

 7. Voting

 (1) Each member, including the member presiding, shall have a deliberative vote only and subject to the requirement that a quorum is present all questions shall be decided by a majority.